Der Rosendorn: Der Rosendorn

 The poem begins with the male narrator going for a stroll and finding his way to a locus amoenus (Note: Oxford Reference defines a Locus amoenus as "a phrase used by modern scholars to refer to the set description of an idyllic landscape, typically containing trees and shade, a grassy meadow, running water, song‐birds, and cool breezes", originally used by Homer to describe Calypso's grotto and King Alcinous's gardens.)—or a pleasant spot—where he sees a strange thing: a fenced-off garden, with a rose bush from which the rosewater is being extracted.
 Every morning, while it is still dark, a young virgin—a jungfrauwe (a lady-in-waiting, in this context)—showers in the rose water that has collected.
 The narrator eavesdrops on the woman's argument with her cunt as to which of them provides as much pleasure to men; their conversation is both witty, sharp and free-flowing.
-With "narratorial licence ... pushed to its limit", the poem features an anthropomorphised vagina which has been separated from a woman, and the audience is told how "von ainer wurz fugt sich das,/Das die Fut zu ir frauen sprach" ("As a result of a herb the cunt was able to speak to her lady").
+With "narratorial licence ... pushed to its limit", the poem features an anthropomorphised vulva which has been separated from the woman, and the audience is told how "von ainer wurz fugt sich das,/Das die Fut zu ir frauen sprach" ("As a result of a herb the cunt was able to speak to her lady").
 The healing herb is also described as a "manic root".
 The fut later explains that it ate the root; this has been interpreted as having been used as a tool of penetrative masturbation.
 The fut spends much of their discussion complaining: for example, that the woman would take care of every part of her body except for it.
 Emphasising the sexual nature of the futs demands, it complains that she receives many presents from men, but that it never does.
 The discussion revolves around the question of whether men generally are more interested in the woman as a person or in her sexual being.
 The cunt believes that the woman need not pay too great attention to her own appearance, as it is the fut that men are interested in.
 Conversely, the woman argues that it is her looks which win men over in the first place.
 In an attempt to discover the truth, they go their separate ways.
 The woman meets men and offers herself, but causes a stampede and is trampled; her cunt, meanwhile, is used by every man it meets.
 The independent organ, suggests the philologist Ralf Schlechtweg-Jahn, is perceived as a threat by the men.

 Both the woman and her cunt, apart, become deeply unhappy with their situation, which has not worked out as they thought it would for either of them, and they decide to become one again.
 The narrator is persuaded to help reunite the two.
 He does so by the "simple but brutal" method of pushing the one back into the other up against a fence, a process he indulges in gleefully, says Rasmussen.
 This activity he then proceeds to recommend to all men in the audience.